-Jim: Yeah and that's powerful.
-I think the answer to the question's right there.
+Jim: How do you … yeah and that’s powerful.
+I think the answer to the question’s right there.
 But what about that couple that tries and they do it well for the first week?
-Second week doesn't go so well and they settle right back into the previous rut?
+Second week doesn’t go so well and they settle right back into the previous rut?

 David: And that happens; that happened to us before.
-Now each person has an accountability person.
+You now have … each person has an accountability person.
 This is the way it works.
-I've got Rocky Glissen, my best friend at work and in my life.
+I’ve got Rocky Glissen, my best friend at work and in my life.